uvalib/thetaper/_posts/2016-11-02-welcome-to-the-taper.md

 ## The Taper: A Foundational Insight

 In this inaugural post I want to say a word (or a few hundred…hang in there!) about the blog’s name.
 If you’ve had more than a glancing encounter with ideas of intellectual property and information policy, you have probably seen Thomas Jefferson’s [famous meditation](http://press-pubs.uchicago.edu/founders/print_documents/v1ch16s25.html) (from his [letter](http://founders.archives.gov/documents/Jefferson/03-06-02-0322) to Isaac McPherson, 1813) on the power of ideas to spread from one person to another, enriching all and depriving none.
-The heart of it, and the part that is most likely to end up on a t-shirt or bumper sticker, is this lovely metaphor:
+The heart of it, and the part that is most likely to end up on a t-shirt or bumper sticker, is this lovely simile:

 > He who receives an idea from me, receives instruction himself without lessening mine; as he who lights his taper at mine, receives light without darkening me.